nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 #### Cumulus

-Use of this entry assumes you have a deployed instance of Cumulus (>= version 1.8).
+This entry assumes you have a deployed instance of Cumulus (>= version 1.8).

 #### AWS CLI

-Use of this entry assumes you have the [AWS CLI](https://aws.amazon.com/cli/)) installed and configured.
+This entry assumes you have the [AWS CLI](https://aws.amazon.com/cli/) installed and configured.
 If you do not, please take a moment to review the documentation (particularly the [examples relevant to Kinesis](https://docs.aws.amazon.com/streams/latest/dev/fundamental-stream.html) and install it now.

 #### Kinesis

-Use of this entry assumes you already have two [Kinesis](https://aws.amazon.com/kinesis/) data steams created for use as CNM notification and response data streams.
+This entry assumes you already have two [Kinesis](https://aws.amazon.com/kinesis/) data steams created for use as CNM notification and response data streams.

 If you do not have two streams setup, please take a moment to review the [Kinesis documentation](https://aws.amazon.com/documentation/kinesis/) and setup two basic single-shard streams for this example: